Yoga Nidra

 What is Yoga Nidra?

-Yoga Nidra from Mindful Recovery Support Group
+Yoga Nidra & Recovery

 My Introduction to Yoga Nidra

 Yoga Nidra was something I first came across when I started my 200hr Yoga teacher training with Yogacourse.
-Kelly, one of the wonderful teachers there offered a class on Friday evenings during lockdown in 2020 and I decided to give it a try.
+Kelly, one of the wonderful teachers there, offered a class on Friday evenings during lockdown in 2020 and I decided to give it a try.
 Although it is also called ‘sleep yoga’ the aim is not to fall asleep.
-By being guided to different points around the body, paying attention to my internal and external environments, having my mind directed to random objects, I found myself being able to relax in a way that was completely different from meditation; for me, it provided a completely different level of relaxation and rejuvenation.
-When I completed my initial Yoga Teacher Training, I then undertook a further course to write my own Yoga Nidra scripts and add those classes to my offerings.

 I now practice Yoga Nidra most days, usually during my lunch break because it helps me replenish my energy to help me get through the rest of my day.
 If you are one of my clients I work with in the evenings, the reason I am always so ‘switched on’ later in the day is because of Yoga Nidra.
-A lot of my Yoga Nidra recordings I access from a free Yoga Nidra library, but I have also made some of my own recordings which are available to listen to below.

 A 20 minute practice to help you feel more relaxed.